adam-p/yesterday-i-learned/random.md

 1. Typically, wealthier families produce the best looking offspring.
 This is most likely because the prettiest women are able to choose wealthy ([and][reddit 25], well, handsome, perhaps) husbands.
 Also, good nutrition and easy living let people's good-lookingness come out.
 1. [Swordfish can be huge][wired], but that is not a swordfish.
 That's a [marlin][wikipedia 67].
 1. Uncontrolled civilisation goes through [four repeating generations of viewmodels][generationmodel]: idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)
-1. Normal car wheels expose the brakes to provide better air cooling for the brakes.
-EVs and hybrids often hide the brakes instead, to provide better aerodynamics for the car.
-1. Over [90%][wikipedia 68] of the world drives on the right.
-1. That is the say, even in the middle of England, the [Savoy Hotel][wikipedia 69] has [right-hand drive][wikipedia 70], for [some reason][wikipedia 71].
 1. [Type I diabetes][wikipedia 72] is the semi-genetic one where insulin level decreases.
 Type II is the dietary one where the body gets less sensitive to a normal (or low) level of insulin.
-1. (Local law) Your car's insurance is tied to you.
-Lending it to a friend who crashes it means an increase in your premium.
 1. Both ["bury the lead"][wiktionary 2] and "bury the lede" are used.
 There is no clear answer.
 1. "GILDAN Ultra Cotton (TM) Heavyweight" is the most comfortable T-shirt in the whole wide world.
 1. [AK-74][diffen] has better recoil handling, shoots farther, and has less spread.
 For no reason, then, should it be produced less frequently than the AK-47.
-1. [Foglights are not so much designed to assist the driver's vision in the car which has them on, but rather to make that car more visible to other road users][bigfooty].
-They are only to be used in adverse weather conditions, such as heavy rain or fog, and presumably, snow.
-1. They are called "semi trucks" because it is a shortened version of "semi-trailer truck."
-A "semi-trailer" is actually just the trailer, but it is a trailer that only has wheels on one end...otherwise it would be a wagon.
-So the thing you call a semi, is actually a tractor, but refers to a trailer.
-    * Truck = tractor.
-    * Trailer = Wagon = wheels on both ends.
-    * Semi-Trailer = wheels on one end.
-    * Semi-Truck = tractor that pulls semi-trailers.
-    Just like how Fire Trucks have ladders, but Fire Engines do not.
 1. On Walmart promoting bumping up the minimum wage: Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
 Longer-term the lack of competition helps their bottom-line.
 1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle][wikipedia 73].
 1. In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
 The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
 (John 2:9-10)